rocky-linux/documentation/docs/guides/custom-linux-kernel.md

 `make help`

-:   This target will show you all the other possible make targets and also serves as a quick online help system.
+:   This target will show you all the possible targets and serve as a quick online help system.

 We will use only one of the targets to configure the kernel in this section.
 In particular, we will use the make menuconfig command.
 The menuconfig kernel config editor is a simple and popular text-based configuration utility that consists of menus, radio button lists, and dialogs.